monikasengar/CODSOFT/README.md

 # CODSOFT
-# Contains three trasks of python 1 month internship
+# It contains three trasks of python 1 month internship